SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     limit, etc.) does not match the policy for the selected qos.
     Please check the [queue policy](policy.md).

+    This error also happens when the job submission didn't include the `--time-min` line with the `flex`.

 -   Error message:

     ```